cjb105/SimulateNeutralWF/README.md

 simulateNeutralWF4Alleles.R produces Figures 5 and 6;
 The parameters
   N (population size),
-  alpha12 etc., Pi and phi (parameterising the rate matirix can be adjusted, but not K (number of alleles)
+  alpha12 etc., Pi and phi (parameterising the rate matrix) can be adjusted, but not K (number of alleles)